isl-org/OpenBot/android/app/README.md

 </p>

 ### Profile Screen
-The `Profile` tab in the app provides different options based on whether the user is signed in or not.
+The Profile Screen in the app provides different options based on whether the user is signed in or not.
-If the user is not signed in, a `Google Sign-in` button will appear, prompting the user to sign in to their Google account.
+If the user is not signed in, a `Google Sign-in` button will appear, prompting the user to sign in their Google account.
 Once signed in, the user will be able to access their profile and other features.
 If the user is signed in, two buttons will be listed in the  `Profile` tab: `Edit Profile` and `Logout`.

 <p>